 Fair Trade Products

-One solution suggested to counter this disadvantages is to offer online shopping.
-This is a good idea considering that the products are come from developing countries.
+One solution suggested to counter these disadvantages is to offer online shopping.
+This is a good idea considering that the products have come from developing countries.
 The problem is that the price will likely go up due to shipping fees and may not be affordable to the average consumer who just wants to buy one or two bars of soap.

 Tariffs are a Disadvantage of Fair Trade